Does this test have other names?

 What is this test?

-This test checks for proteins in the cerebrospinal fluid (CSF) to help doctors diagnose Alzheimer disease.
-It helps tell the difference between Alzheimer and other forms of dementia.
+This test checks for proteins in the cerebrospinal fluid (CSF) to help healthcare providers diagnose Alzheimer disease.
+It helps tell the difference between Alzheimer disease and other forms of dementia.
 CSF is the fluid surrounding your brain and spinal cord.
 A low level of a protein called beta amyloid and a high level of a protein called tau may be linked to Alzheimer disease.

 Why do I need this test?

 You may need this test if you have symptoms of Alzheimer disease.
-Alzheimer disease is a disease that causes changes in thinking and behavior.
+Alzheimer disease causes changes in thinking and behavior.
 Symptoms include:

 What other tests might I have along with this test?

 No test can definitively indicate Alzheimer disease.
-Testing for protein levels in your CSF along with physical and mental exams help doctors diagnose Alzheimer disease.
+Testing for protein levels in your CSF along with physical and mental exams help healthcare providers diagnose Alzheimer disease.
 You may also have a brain scan to make images of your brain.

 What do my test results mean?